mdh/redirect/README.txt

 == EXAMPLE

-Just pass an array to the redirect method
+Create a file and pass an array to the redirect method:

   require 'redirect'
   redirect  ['/catch_url', '/redirect_url'],
             ['/catch_url2', '/redirect_url2', {:code => 307, :name => 'redirect link'}],
             ['^/some_regexp', '/all']

+The catch_url can be a regular expression.
-You can change the default redirect code:
+You can overwrite the default 301 http code in the options.

+The default redirect code can be changed:

   Redirect.default_code = 307